%1$s

 • Oxygen if the level of oxygen is low.

-The tests done during this phase include:
+The tests done during this phase include the following:

 • Identifying the causative bacteria

-• Analysing the severity of the disease
+• Analyzing the severity of the disease

 • Evaluating the function of the kidney through kidney function tests.